M : τ

 2025 – Present

 Small-scale training systems built for throughput and kernel-level understanding.
-Triton kernels, RL post-training, constrained hardware.
+Triton kernels, RL post-training, consumer hardware.

 Performance Engineering Notes